About Contact North ǀ Contact Nord

-Information on available online and distance programs and courses and student support services from Ontario’s public colleges, universities and literacy and basic skills and training providers is available 24/7 at studyonline.ca.
+Information on available online and distance programs and courses and student support services from Ontario’s public colleges, universities, district school boards, and literacy and basic skills and training providers is available 24/7 at studyonline.ca.

 e-Channel.ca supports 5,000 visitors and growing.

-teachonline.ca provides up-to-date information for faculty and instructors teaching online and at a distance with trends and directions, tips and tools, information on training and professional development programs, game changers in online and distance learning and the Pockets of Innovation Series that showcases 125 examples of innovations and developments taking place at Ontario’s public colleges and universities.
+teachonline.ca provides up-to-date information for faculty and instructors teaching online and at a distance with tools and trends, information on training and professional development programs and the Pockets of Innovation Series that showcases 125 examples of innovations and developments taking place at Ontario’s public colleges and universities.

-Information on new postings and resources on this Portal is also communicated through the bi-weekly Online Learning News, which is distributed to 10,000 e-mail subscribers on a bi-weekly basis.
+Information on new postings and resources on this portal is also communicated through the bi-weekly Online Learning News, which is distributed to 19,000 e-mail subscribers on a bi-weekly basis.

 Student Information Hotline